BelledonneCommunications/belr/README.md

 element of `my-element`.

 Unfortunately it is not so rare to encounter this kind of situation.
-Belr's current logic will be to include the "!" into `token`, all the time, because this is the first one that matches.
+Belr's current logic will be to include the "!" into `token`, all the time, because this is the first one that matches in the sequence.

 The solution for this would be to have belr explore both possibilities, however this is not implemented as of today (2019-09-17).
 Most of time, a workaround exists by re-writing the problematic grammar rule in such a way that it is no longer this ambiguity.